3 Tips for Planning Your Backyard or DIY Wedding

 Updated: Feb 3

-2020 has brought a lot of changes to the wedding industry.
+2020 and the global COVID-19 pandemic have brought a lot of changes to the wedding industry.
 One of the biggest shifts that we've seen is towards smaller backyard ceremonies.
 We love the intimacy of these weddings and think it's a great trend!
 How great would it be to look out your back window in years to come and reminisce on your big day?
 Here are a few planning tips from a photographer's perspective that will help you to achieve the wedding photos you've always dreamed of, right in your backyard.

 1).
 Work with your photographer to select the ceremony time:

 This is important for any ceremony, but by doing a backyard wedding, usually there is more flexibility with the timeline.
 When I'm scouting out a venue, there are two things I'm thinking about when it comes to the ceremony time and they both center around light.

 Select a time where the light is soft and filtered, not direct and harsh.

 A wedding at noon in your backyard will produce photos with harsh shadows under your eyes and very bright light.
 Additionally this time slot can be uncomfortable for you and your wedding party standing in the heat.
 Choosing a time when the sun is lower in the sky will help to mitigate these effects.
 You can Google your date and location to look up when sunset will be on your day to help with this planning.
 The soft, golden light you see in picturesque wedding photos, are usually taken within an hour before sunset.
 As a bonus, the lower sun will help avoid squinty eyes!

 Select a spot to say your vows that has even light.